-There will be many of these file; if you are in doubt as to which one you need, clicking on the View icon in the top right of the "Open" dialogue and selecting "Details" will give you time details for every file to help you choose, and pressing the button at the top of the date column will order the files by date.
+These can be opened in the same way as opening a backup file.
+There are a great many of these; if you are in doubt as to which one you need, clicking on the View Menu button in the "Open" dialogue and selecting "Details" will give you time details for every file to help you choose.
+These files will remain in the directory, but cause no harm.